Fortuitous sequences of flips of the top of a stack of n burnt pancakes for all n>24

-\titre{Burnt pancakes problem} Stack of burnt pancakes $\left[\vcenter{\halign{\hss#\cr2\cr-4\cr5\cr1\cr-3\cr}}\right]$ holds 5 pancakes numbered from 1 to 5 from smallest to largest.
+\titre{II The burnt pancakes problem : bounds on $g(-I_n)$} The stack of burnt pancakes $\left[\vcenter{\halign{\hss#\cr2\cr-4\cr5\cr1\cr-3\cr}}\right]$ holds 5 pancakes numbered from 1 to 5 from the smallest to the largest.
 In this stack pancakes 3 and 4 are upside down.
-In order to save space, it will be rather written $S$=[2 -4 5 1 -3], top of stack ahead.
+In order to save space, it will be rather written $S$=[2 -4 5 1 -3], top of stack on the left.

 This stack of pancakes may be seen as a signed permutation of integers 1 to 5, i.e. mapping $1\mapsto2$, $2\mapsto-4$, $3\mapsto5$, $4\mapsto1$, $5\mapsto-3$.
 This mapping may be extended to negative integers -5 to -1 by $S(-i)=-S(i)$.
 Such mappings may be composed.
 E.g. [2 -4 5 1 -3]$\circ$[1 2 -3 5 4]=[2 -4 -5 -3 1].